Ted Swales: Early life and career

 Edwin Essery Swales was one of four children born in Inanda, Natal, South Africa to Harry Evelyn Swales, who was a farmer in the Heatonville district, and Olive Miriam Essery.
 Following the death of her husband in the influenza epidemic of 1918-19, Mrs Swales and her children moved to the Berea, Durban.
 Here, Edwin Swales attended Durban Preparatory High School and Durban High School (DHS).
 As a young lad, Edwin had also been a Boy Scout, at the 4th Durban Scout Troop.
 After leaving school, and prior to the Second World War, Edwin Swales worked for Barclays Bank (Dominion Colonial and Overseas - DCO) in Durban.
-Swales had joined the Natal Mounted Rifles before the War, rising to the rank of Sergeant Major, (officially, a Warrant Officer, 2nd Class).
+Swales had joined the Natal Mounted Rifles in 1935, rising to the rank of sergeant major, (officially, a warrant officer, 2nd class).
 With the N.M.R., in the early part of the War, he saw action in Kenya, Abyssinia and in North Africa.
 He then transferred to the South African Air Force on 17 January 1942.

 Swales was also very keen on sport generally, and enjoyed rugby.
 He played for both civilian (pre-war) and various military teams.
 After playing for the DHS 2nd XV, he later played rugby for a number of South African and Dominion teams, whilst he was in the United Kingdom, during the War years.
 He played for Griquas when he had been posted to Kimberley for training.
 He was also a reserve for the Natal rugby team, without ever actually playing for the province.
 He received his wings at Kimberley on 26 June 1943.
 On 22 August 1943, he was seconded to the Royal Air Force (RAF) while retaining his South African Air Force uniform and rank.